Five Buddhist Precepts

 Payment options:

-Place your cash or check in the dana (donation) boxes at each entrance of the temple.
+Place your cash or check in the dana (donation) boxes, boxes, found at each entrance of the temple.

-Label the envelopes provided with your name and the class title if you want a record for year-end taxes.OR mail a check with the class title on the memo line.
+Label an envelope provided with your name and the class title if you want a record for year-end taxes.OR mail a check with the class title on the memo line.
 Make your check payable and mail to:

 Grand Rapids Buddhist Temple